scrapy/scrapy/docs/intro/install.rst

 There are three ways to download and install Scrapy:

+1. :ref:`intro-install-release`
+2. :ref:`intro-install-easy`
+3. :ref:`intro-install-dev`

+.. _intro-install-release:

 Installing an official release
 ------------------------------

 Download Scrapy from the `Download page`_.
 Scrapy is distributed in two ways: a source code tarball (for Unix and Mac OS X systems) and a Windows installer (for Windows).
-If you downloaded the tar.gz you can install it as any Python package using ``setup.py``::
+If you downloaded the tarball you can install it as any Python package using ``setup.py``::

    tar zxf scrapy-X.X.X.tar.gz